Setarehfakharzadeh/Rag-project/README.md

 ##  About the Project

 This project combines a modern React frontend with a Flask backend to create an intelligent chat interface powered by the StableBeluga-7B language model.
-The system uses RAG (Retrieval-Augmented Generation) to provide more accurate and context-aware responses.
+The system uses RAG (Retrieval-Augmented Generation) to enhance responses by processing and retrieving information from the Model Context Protocol (MCP) documentation.

+### RAG Implementation Details

+The RAG system works by:
+1. Processing and chunking Model Context Protocol documentation into smaller, manageable pieces
+2. Using the all-MiniLM-L6-v2 sentence transformer model to create embeddings
+3. Implementing efficient document retrieval based on semantic similarity
+4. Enhancing the StableBeluga-7B responses with relevant context from the documentation

+### Data Processing
+- Source: Model Context Protocol (MCP) documentation, including:
+  - Server quickstart guide
+  - Client implementation guide
+  - Latest specifications
+- Document Processing: Content is split into optimal chunks of up to 512 characters
+- Embedding Model: all-MiniLM-L6-v2 for efficient semantic search
+- Storage: Processed documents and embeddings are indexed for fast retrieval

 ### Key Features